kalaspuff/tomodachi/README.md

 ## Good practices for running services in production 🤞

-When running a `tomodachi` service in a production environment, it\'s important to ensure that the service is set up correctly to handle the demands and constraints of a live system.
-Here\'s some recommendations of options and operating practices to make running the services a breeze.
+When running a `tomodachi` service in a production environment, it's important to ensure that the service is set up correctly to handle the demands and constraints of a live system.
+Here's some recommendations of options and operating practices to make running the services a breeze.